 What is diabetes?

-Diabetes is a medical condition where blood sugar levels (or glucose) in the body are too high.
-We all need glucose – it is a source of energy for our bodies to function properly.
-Our bodies break down the glucose from the food that we eat or drink, and this is released into the bloodstream.
+Diabetes is a medical condition where blood sugar (or glucose) levels in the body are too high.
+Everybody needs glucose – it is a source of energy that our cells are able to convert and use.
+Our bodies break down glucose from the food that we eat or drink, and this is released into the bloodstream.

-A hormone called insulin – which is produced by an organ called the pancreas – acts like a key to unlock the cells’ ability to absorb glucose from the bloodstream through the cell wall.
-The glucose that is absorbed is then used as energy.
-It is the pancreas that senses the right amount of the hormone insulin needed to be released for this whole process to function properly.
+A hormone called insulin – produced by an organ called the pancreas – acts like a key to unlock the cells’ ability to absorb glucose from the bloodstream.
+Glucose that is absorbed is then used as energy.
+It is the pancreas that regulates this process and senses the right amount of insulin needed to be released.
+In diabetes, this is faulty.

-With diabetes, this process is faulty.
 There are two types of diabetes.
-Type 1 diabetes is a condition in which the pancreas produces little or no insulin, and it usually starts early in life.
-In Type 2 diabetes – which accounts for 95% of diabetes cases – cells stop recognising and responding to insulin, and this is referred to as insulin resistance.
+Type 1 diabetes is a condition in which the pancreas produces little or no insulin, and usually starts early in life.
+In Type 2 diabetes – which accounts for 90% of diabetes cases – cells stop recognising and responding to insulin.
+Glucose levels in the body rise after we have eaten and typically, the pancreas detects this, producing insulin to reduce glucose levels.
+In people with Type 2 diabetes, cells no longer respond to insulin, preventing uptake of glucose.
+When cells don’t respond to the insulin, this is called insulin resistance.

-For a long time researchers have known that there is a close relationship between Parkinson’s and diabetes; a significant proportion of people with Parkinson’s have glucose intolerance and some also live with the added burden of diabetes.
+For a long time, researchers have known that there is a close relationship between Parkinson’s and Type 2 diabetes; a significant proportion of people with Parkinson’s have glucose intolerance and some also live with diabetes.

-Research has suggested that people with diabetes are around 40% more likely to develop Parkinson’s than those without diabetes.
+Research has suggested that people with Type 2 diabetes are 40% more likely to develop Parkinson’s than those without.
 In addition, individuals with Parkinson’s who are diabetic often have a more rapid progression of their symptoms, so careful management of both conditions is important.

-Currently, one in 15 people in the UK has Type 2 diabetes, and that number is increasing; the risk of developing Parkinson’s in a person’s lifetime is also growing.
-Therefore, it is important that we try to understand the relationship between the two conditions, and whether certain Type 2 diabetes medications might, in turn, be able to slow the progression of Parkinson’s.
+Currently, 1 in 14 people in the UK have Type 2 diabetes, and that number is increasing.
+The risk of developing Parkinson’s in a person’s lifetime is also growing.
+Therefore, it is important to understand the relationship between the two conditions, and whether certain Type 2 diabetes medications might be able to slow the progression of Parkinson’s

 One common form of medication used in the treatment of diabetes is a class of drug called GLP-1R agonists.